 - Are payments flexible?
 Make sure the loan you get allows additional payments or early repayment of the loan without penalty — these convenient features can save you money.

 - Do your research.
-Consider all your available finance options and figure out if you’ve found the best loan option for you.
-If you’re not thrilled with the rate and terms, you should try to keep looking for a deal you’re more comfortable with.
-See our list of reputable car loan providers in Canada to help compare your options.
+Consider all your available finance options and figure out if you’ve found the best loan option.
+If you’re not thrilled with the rate and terms, there’s definitely a loan out there that’s more suitable if you look around.

 More guides on Finder

 The one, two, threes that anyone looking into cryptocurrency needs to know before you start buying.